Covid 19 and NHS privatisation

 The private sector has been the winner in the Government’s response to COVID-19 in England – but why, given the growing and predictable litany of mistakes it has made?
 Peter Blackburn reports here

-PPE Suppliers
+PPE Supplier

 The above article reports a disgrace – a total lack of respect to staff working on the front line and putting their lives at risk